qsymmachus/notes/react-redux/redux.md

 To use `connect`, you need to define two functions:

-  1. `mapStateToProps`, which takes the Redux `state` as an argument and return a `props` object to pass to the presentation layer
+  1. `mapStateToProps`, which takes the Redux `state` as an argument and returns a `props` object to pass to the presentation layer

-  2. `mapDispatchToProps`, which takes the `dispatch` function as an argument a `props` object with callbacks to pass to the presentation layer.
+  2. `mapDispatchToProps`, which takes the `dispatch` function as an argument and returns a `props` object with callbacks to pass to the presentation layer.

 Here's an example Container component, which manages our visibility filter for our todo list: